raspberrypilearning/scratch-3d-science/en/step_1.md

 ## You will make

-Produce a scientific or natural 3D installation.
+Produce a 3D installation!
 You will create your own 3D crafted model, and add LEDs and maybe some sound, to craft your very own digital demonstration.

-You will:
-+ Connect multiple LEDs to a Raspberry Pi
-+ Use multiple pins to control LEDs using Scratch
-+ Control LEDs using random patterns or inputs

-In order to complete this project you will need:
+## You will need:
 ### Hardware

 + A Raspberry Pi computer